RiiConnect24/Wii-Guide/_pages/en_US/cios.md

 ##### Section I - Downloading

-If you have an Internet connection on your Wii, you may wish to skip this step.
-If you encounter any errors like `tcp_read timeout` and `net_gethostbyname failed:`, this will allow the Wii to skip the downloading step.
+If your Wii has an Internet connection, you may skip this step. <br/>
+However, If you encounter any errors like `tcp_read timeout` and `net_gethostbyname failed:`, this will allow the Wii to skip the downloading step.
 {: .notice--info}

 1. Download, extract, and run [NUS Downloader](https://github.com/WiiDatabase/nusdownloader/releases/latest/download/NUSD-Mod-NUS-Fix.zip).